mrueda/beacon2-ri-tools/README.md

     projectdir /workdir/my_fav_job_id
     # Finally we use the alias to run the command
     beacon vcf -i /workdir/my_vcf.gz -p /workdir/param.in

+### Access MongoDB from inside the container

+If you want to load data from **inside** the `beacon2-ri-tools` directly to `mongo` container, both containers have to be on the same network:

+    docker network ls # find available networks docker run -tid --network=mrueda_default_network --name beacon2-ri-tools crg/beacon2_ri:latest # change the network to match yours

 ## Non containerized